PSYCHOLOGY AND SOCIAL WORK | DEGREES

 Interested in getting a psychology degree, but curious as to what the field looks like?
 The following data charts provide an overview of the academic and professional industry for psychology graduates.
 The numbers can provide a heads-up on what prospective students and psychology professionals can expect.

-Counseling psychology is a specialty that pays particular attention to providing guidance and assistance for people who are faced with emotional, social, vocational, educational, health-related, developmental, and organizational challenges.
+Counseling psychology is a specialty that pays particular attention to providing guidance for people who are faced with emotional, social, vocational, educational, health-related, developmental, and organizational challenges.